jschof1/moralMachine/README.md

 The Moral Machine Component is a question component built for the [Adapt framework](https://github.com/adaptlearning/adapt_framework).
 This component extends the [MCQ component](https://github.com/adaptlearning/adapt-contrib-mcq) and includes some of the functionalities found in the [GMCQ component](https://github.com/adaptlearning/adapt-contrib-gmcq).

 This component is based on MIT's [Moral Machine](https://www.moralmachine.net/) game.
-This game looks at moral choices that driverless cars will be forced make.
-In this game, you will have to decide what the driverless will do.
+This game looks at the moral choices that driverless cars will be forced make.
+In this game, the user will have to decide what the driverless will do.

 The game presents the user with a set of scenerios.
 In both cases there will be fatalities.
 The user must decide who will be saved and who the victims are.